Meowrin/al-guides-temporary/OpSi.md

 ## Ashes Coordinate and Hiryuu META: Excerpt from the patch note

 #### TL;DR:
+- Only unlocks after clearing chapter 1 of the OpSi story
 - Do maps, kill stuffs, collect chests/loot spawns and you will get some coordinate points
 - Get 100 coordinate points and you can host/summon your META boss (they are kinda easy ngl, level 3 boss are only level 78, their danmaku are pretty tho)
 - The boss gets killed very very fast generally, Host don't need to do anything, supporters will kill it for you.
 Host gets 135 + 15 per level Analysis points (150 for level 1, 165 or level 2, etc).
 Supporters gets some amount of points, hard to tell (36 for level 3 is all I know).
 You get 2 host per day and 3 support per day.